Unchecked Pointers and the Boundaries of Generic Programming

 // 输出:1 1 2 3 4 5 6 9

-}See?
-Syntactically, even though you're writing sortable_range R in the template parameter list instead of a regular typename R, the concept definition itself is just a bool-returning expression. std::ranges::forward_range<R> is a bool, std::sortable<...> is also a bool, two bools combined with && yield a bool.
-It's that simple.
-I'd been overcomplicating it, thinking there was some special syntactic magic involved, but there isn't.
+}You see, although the syntax involves writing sortable_range R in the template parameter list instead of the typical typename R, the definition of the concept itself is simply an expression that returns a bool. std::ranges::forward_range<R> is a bool, std::sortable<...> is a bool, and combining two bools with && yields a bool.
+It is just that simple.
+I used to overthink it, assuming there was some special syntactic magic involved, but there isn't.

-Once I understood composition, the next question was: how are the standard library concepts actually implemented?
-The answer is requires expressions.
+Once we understand composition, the next question is: how are these standard library concepts actually implemented?
+The answer is the requires expression.

-At first, seeing the requires keyword appear in two places confused me—one is the requires clause (the kind you put after a function signature), and the other is the requires expression (the kind with curly braces containing a bunch of checks).
-These two things have the same name but completely different responsibilities.
-The requires expression is the one that actually does the work, checking whether a particular construct is valid.
+I was initially confused when I saw the requires keyword appear in two different places—the requires clause (placed after the function signature) and the requires expression (containing a list of checks inside braces).
+These two things share the same name but have completely different responsibilities.
+The requires expression is the one that does the actual work by checking whether a specific construct is valid.

-Let's look at how to write the classic equality_comparable yourself:
+Let's look at how we might write the classic equality_comparable ourselves:

 #include <concepts>